sinnie/learn_web_dev/react.md

     * info that is associated with that particular element that you wish to pass down form the owner to the ownee
 * __State__ - The state of a digital logic circuit or computer program is a technical term for all the stored information, at a given instant in time, to which the circuit or program has access.
     * An Object that is internal to a component.
 It holds data which can change over time.
-    * the component has a `getInitialState` function, which react calls when the component is initialized.
+    * the component has a `getInitialState` function, which React.js calls when the component is initialized.
 The returned object is set as the component’s initial state.
     * It also has a function toggleLiked, which calls setState on the component which toggles the liked value.
-    * buttonClass is used as a class name on the react button element.
+    * buttonClass is used as a class name on the React.js button element.
 The button also has an onClick event handler set to the toggleLiked  function.
 * __Composition__ -  combining smaller components to form a larger whole.
 * __Data binding__ - Data binding is the process of establishing a connection between a user interface’s state and presentation.
 * __Two-way data binding__